Shellman Bluff in McIntosh County, Georgia — The American South (South Atlantic)

 Due to the efforts of Lt.
 Patrick Sutherland of the (old) 42nd Regiment of Foot and the Highlanders from Darien, the battle was a British victory, ending the Spanish claim to Georgia.

 Also see . . .
 From Wikipedia, Battle of Bloody Marsh.
-The battle took place (Submitted on October 9, 2008, by Mike Stroud of Bluffton, South Carolina.)
+The battle took place during the War of Jenkins’ (Submitted on October 9, 2008, by Mike Stroud of Bluffton, South Carolina.)

 Categories. • Colonial Era • Native Americans • Notable Places • Waterways & Vessels •